SVCC Schnauzers &

 What is a Mini Schnauzer?
 How is it different from a Toy Schnauzer?

 The American Kennel Club (AKC) began to recognize Miniature Schnauzers in 1926.
 Miniature schnauzers are the smallest of the three Schnauzer breeds recognized by the AKC.
 Mini schnauzers are known for being healthy, long-lived, and non shedding.
 They are friendly, easy to travel with, and hypo allergenic which makes them an ideal family dog.
-Miniature Schnauzers were bred down from the larger varieties of Schnauzers.
+Over one hundred years ago, Miniature Schnauzers were created - they were bred down from the larger varieties of Schnauzers.
 The schnauzer coat can be groomed with a traditional bushy beard and eyebrows which gives them a charming expression or they can be groomed to look like a teddy bear (we have examples of both styles of grooming in photos on this web site.)
 They were originally bred to be all-around family farm dogs, they are fearless without being aggressive.
 The Miniature Schnauzer is a bright, friendly, easy to train companion.
 They can live in any family setting from apartment life to suburban settings.
 Schnauzers are well known for getting along well with other animals and children.
 They make great alert dogs and can be trained as therapy dogs as well.
-The biggest differences between Toy Schnauzers and Mini Schnizers are the size and color varieties.
-Toy schnauzers are smaller than the Mini Schnauzer AKC standard in both height and weight and they come in a the rarer colors such as cream, red and chocolate and parti colors in addition to the standard colors of salt & pepper, black & silver, and black.
+The difference between Toy Schnauzers and Mini Schnauzers is their size.
+All show up as 100% Mini Schnauzer in their Embark DNA tests.
+Toy schnauzers are smaller than the Mini Schnauzer AKC standard in both height and weight.
+Both Toy and Mini size schnauzers can come colors such as cream, red and chocolate and parti colors in addition to the AKC standard colors of salt & pepper, black & silver, and black.

 When we breed Schnauzers our first priority is great health!